jameslzhu/riscv-card/README.md

 ## Why?

-In RISC tradition, the assembly reference for [MIPS][mips-green-sheet] and [RISC-V][riscv-card] fit onto a single double-sided page.
+In RISC tradition, the assembly reference for [MIPS][mips-green-sheet] and [RISC-V][riscv-card] fits onto a single double-sided 'Green Sheet'.

-Alas, when I took [CS 61C][cs61c] at UC Berkeley in 2017, we were the first semester taught using RISC-V, and our reference card scans from our [RISC-V textbook][patterson-hennessy] were low-quality.
+When I took [CS 61C][cs61c] at UC Berkeley in 2017, we were the first semester taught using RISC-V, and our reference card scans from our [RISC-V textbook][patterson-hennessy] were low-quality.
 I wanted a card I didn't have to squint at, so I typeset it in LaTeX.

-The new scan (linked above) is high-quality but is still not text-friendly.
+The latest [Berkeley course reference card][cs61c-sp22] is also available.

 This little reference has grown well past a double-sided page, but if you still want the original you can print the first and last pages for the asm opcodes and calling convention.